 On stage, David has performed in productions from coast to coast with icons of the Canadian theatre including Walter Learning and Ted Follows.
 And, in 2001 he wrote, performed in and directed the comedy hit THE HONEY MURDERS at The Sacred Fools Theatre in Los Angeles, CA.

 As a writer David has completed short films, two features, a TV pilot, over twenty hours of sketch comedy, a book for children and many short stories.
 His directing resume includes work for the stage, for corporate/industrial video projects, for voice and for his own short films.
-Most recently David starred in the feature films Zombie Dearest, directed by David Kemker and teddy bear, directed by long time friend Yuval Daniel.
+Recently David starred in the feature films Zombie Dearest, directed by David Kemker and teddy bear, directed by Yuval Daniel.

-David also serves the industry by sitting as the VP of Member Services for ACTRA Toronto, the largest local of the Alliance of Canadian Cinema, Television and Radio Artists representing over 21,000 Performers from coast to coast to coast in Canada.
-He has lobbied on behalf of artists in all mediums for Status of the Artist legislation on Parliament Hill and at Queen's Park (the Ontario Legislature).
+David also serves the industry as President of ACTRA Toronto, the largest local of the Alliance of Canadian Cinema, Television and Radio Artists representing over 21,000 Performers from coast to coast to coast in Canada.
+He has lobbied on behalf of artists and the arts for over ten years on Parliament Hill and at Queen's Park (the Ontario Legislature).

-Recognizing how tough this business can be, David says he lives by the adages...
+Recognizing how tough this business can be, David says survives it with the adage...